Schedule

 Seminar Theater

-Usability of a Literacy and Math Content-Infused Interactive Whiteboard with Preschoolers – Lilla Dale McManis, Susan B. Gunnewig, and Mark H. McManis
+Table 3: Usability of a Literacy and Math Content-infused Interactive Whiteboard with Preschoolers – Lilla Dale McManis, Susan B. Gunnewig, and Mark H. McManis

-The Nature of Third Grade Students’ Experiences with Concept Maps to Support Learning of Science Concepts – Margaret L. Merrill
+Table 5: Investigating the Nature of Third-grade Students’ Experiences with Concept Maps to Support Learning of Science Concepts – Margaret L. Merrill

 11:35 AM – 12:35 PM Breakout Session 3: Applications Track